 On average, students who don’t engage in summer learning lose the equivalent of two months’ worth of grade-level math and reading skills, according to the National Center for Summer Learning at Johns Hopkins University.
-“What I worry about a lot is summer reading loss,” U.S. Secretary of Education Arne Duncan recently commented in Education Daily.
+“What I worry about a lot is summer reading loss,” former U.S. Secretary of Education Arne Duncan told Education Daily.
 “You have kids who don’t have a lot of books at home and aren’t read to.
 You get kids to a certain point in June, and when they come back in September, they’re further behind than when they left you three months ago.
 It’s heartbreaking.”

 Other ways kids lose ground over the break: